MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Planner/New-MgPlannerPlan.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[SharedWith <IMicrosoftGraphPlannerUserIds>]`: plannerUserIds
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Owner <String>]`: ID of the Group that owns the plan.
 A valid group must exist before this field can be set.
-After it is set, this property can't be updated.
+After it is set, this property can’t be updated.
-  - `[Tasks <IMicrosoftGraphPlannerTask1[]>]`: Collection of tasks in the plan.
-Read-only.
+  - `[Tasks <IMicrosoftGraphPlannerTask1[]>]`: Read-only.
 Nullable.
+Collection of tasks in the plan.
   - `[Title <String>]`: Required.
 Title of the plan.

-BUCKETS <IMicrosoftGraphPlannerBucket1[]>: Collection of buckets in the plan.
-Read-only.
+BUCKETS <IMicrosoftGraphPlannerBucket1[]>: Read-only.
 Nullable.
+Collection of buckets in the plan.
   - `[Id <String>]`: Read-only.
   - `[Name <String>]`: Name of the bucket.
   - `[OrderHint <String>]`: Hint used to order items of this type in a list view.
 The format is defined as outlined here.